MPdeM/Earthquakes-Leaflet/README.md

-# Earthquakes-Leaflet
+# Earthquakes-Leaflet: Visualization of Earthquake data
 Earthquake-distribution using Leaflet

 This project retrieves earthquake data available from the United States Geological Survey, USGS.
 The data can be found on " https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php"

-# Tools used:
+## Tools used:
 The main code is written in a JavaScript file static/js/logic.js.
 The code uses MapBox*.
 The data, in GeoJSON format, is retrieved from API using D3.
 The plots and interactive visualizations use Leaflet.js library .
 Finally the data is deployed with index.html.